wilsonmar/wilsonmar.github.io/_posts/2016-10-26-ports-open.md

 This is perhaps the most important potential vulnerability.

-Having ports listenting to outside traffic also takes a bit of CPU, which consumes electricity and thus reduce battery life.
+Having ports listenting to outside traffic also takes CPU effort, which consumes electricity and thus reduce battery life.

 <a id="Spotlightz"></a>

 ## Spotlight on Network Utility to List Ports

-Apple's <strong>Spotlight</strong> is like Window's Search omni-box.
+Apple's macOS <strong>Spotlight</strong> is like Window's Search omni-box.
 <a target="_blank" href="http://osxdaily.com/2014/05/20/port-scanner-mac-network-utility/">
 *</a>